Lemon-lime soda and club soda work together with vodka to create a satisfying and harmoniously simple cocktail.

 Nutrition

 It can.
-“Press” in the cocktail and bartending world can mean the use of equal parts club soda and whatever soft drink the mixture calls for.
+“Press” in the cocktail and bartending world can also mean topping a spirit with equal parts club soda and whatever soft drink the mixture calls for.

 Similar Cocktails to the Vodka Press